google-github-actions/deploy-cloudrun/README.md

     The same rules apply for escaping entries as from `env_vars`, but Cloud Run is more restrictive with allowed keys and names for secrets.

+    `secrets_update_strategy` controls how the secrets are set on the Cloud Run service.
+If `secrets_update_strategy` is set to "merge", then the secrets are _merged_ with any upstream values.
+If set to "overwrite", then all secrets on the Cloud Run service will be replaced with exactly the values given by the GitHub Action (making it authoritative).
+The default value is "merge".

+    ```yaml
+    with:
+      secrets_update_strategy: 'overwrite'
+    ```

 -   `labels`: (Optional) List of key=value pairs to set as labels on the Cloud Run service.
 Existing labels will be overwritten.